Zillow Data

 Depending on your business needs, you can ignore some columns and use others.
 The easiest way to get started is to simply open up the CSV in Excel or Google Sheets and look for the columns that will be of interest to you.

-The method outlined above to legally scrape Zillow data is really only useful for search results from the website, as it’s an easy way to extract data from Zillow for hundreds of listings in only a few minutes.
+The method outlined above to legally export Zillow data is mainly useful for scraping search results from the website, as it’s an easy way to extract data from Zillow for hundreds of listings in only a few minutes.
 The details you’ll see for each property will be limited to what Zillow returns in its search results response as outlined above.

 column for each listing and just prepend https://zillow.com

-to that value and open up the full details for that property page.
+to that value and open up the full details for each Zillow page.
+E.g. if this value isĀ /b/wynd-27-wynd-28-miami-fl-9QD6KF/

 At this point, you may have a list of 100s or more of these properties to extract data from - and scraping Zillow will probably be extremely tempting at this point.
 While we can’t legally suggest you do this, depending on your coding skills, you may want to look into building a crawler that can go after the specific fields you need for this list of URLs.

 Another option is to simply outsource the work - e.g. if you have a list of 500 properties from search results, you can divide the work into 10 lists of 50 and give that to 10 virtual assistants to manually record the data you need for each page.
-This too is a safer legal alternative to Zillow web scraping.
+This too is a safer legal alternative to Zillow web scraping these individual pages.

 Contacting Real Estate Agents